bright/new-www/content/blog/revolutionizing-rehabilitation-an-ai-powered-path-to-recovery.md

 published: true
 language: en
 ---
-**Discover how an innovative AI-driven solution is transforming patient rehabilitation by making it more accessible, efficient, and personalized.
-In this interview, [Silvia Raga](https://www.linkedin.com/in/silviaraga/) the CEO of DyCare shares insights into their groundbreaking digital rehabilitation platform, its impact on healthcare, and the challenges of bringing AI-powered solutions to market.
-From clinical validation to global expansion plans, explore the journey of reshaping recovery in the digital age.**
+**How is an innovative AI-driven solution revolutionizing patient rehabilitation by making it more accessible, efficient, and personalized?
+In this interview, [Silvia Raga](https://www.linkedin.com/in/silviaraga/) the CEO of DyCare shares insights into their groundbreaking digital rehabilitation platform, its impact on healthcare, and the challenges of bringing AI-powered solutions to market.**

 ### Could you briefly introduce yourself and describe your solution?